 To help reach this goal, leading US-based non-governmental organizations working in water and sanitation formed the Millennium Water Alliance (MWA) as a 501(c)(3) organization to offer sustainable solutions through advocacy, shared knowledge, and collaborative programming.
 Our vision mirrors our belief that no one should die or suffer chronic illness as the result of a water-related disease.

 From 2003 on, MWA has created consortium field programs in which member NGOs bring their strengths and share ideas on effective approaches, for maximum efficiency and long-term effectiveness.
-Our major field programs to date operate in Ethiopia, Kenya, and four countries in Central America (see our Programs page for more information).
+Our major field programs to date operate in Ethiopia, Kenya, and five countries in Latin America (see our Programs page for more information).
+But as the alliance of 12 major implementers and one international WASH research organization, MWA also addresses all global issues involving WASH outside of its own direct field programs.

-Until 2009, MWA was largely operated by the Board members – representatives of the member NGOs – with the help of consultants and member NGO staffs, and in particular Alvin Tans, who served as Treasurer for the Board and oversaw all financial matters for MWA.
+Until 2009, MWA was largely operated by the Board members – representatives of the member NGOs – with the help of consultants and member NGO staffs.

-MWA now has nine implementing NGOs as full members (represented on the Board of Directors), and two organizations as affiliate members.
-All members must share in the mission and standards adopted by MWA, and demonstrate their commitment to water and sanitation programs that embody the values of transparency, accountability, efficiency, and sensitivity in all their work.
+As of 2013, MWA now has eight implementing NGOs as full members (represented on the Board of Directors) and five organizations (four implementers, one research organization) as affiliate members.
+All members must share in the mission and standards adopted by MWA, and demonstrate their commitment to water and sanitation programs that embody the values of transparency, accountability, and cultural sensitivity in all their work.